pydata/xarray/doc/user-guide/dask.rst

     arrays in a dataset share the same chunking alignment.
 Neither of these are currently done.

-NumPy ufuncs like ``np.sin`` currently only work on eagerly evaluated arrays (this will change with the next major NumPy release).
-We have provided replacements that also work on all xarray objects, including those that store lazy Dask arrays, in the :ref:`xarray.ufuncs <api.ufuncs>` module:
+NumPy ufuncs like ``np.sin`` transparently work on all xarray objects, including those that store lazy Dask arrays:

 .. ipython:: python

-    import xarray.ufuncs as xu
+    import numpy as np

-    xu.sin(rechunked)
+    np.sin(rechunked)

-To access Dask arrays directly, use the new :py:attr:`DataArray.data <xarray.DataArray.data>` attribute.
+To access Dask arrays directly, use the :py:attr:`DataArray.data <xarray.DataArray.data>` attribute.
 This attribute exposes array data either as a Dask array or as a NumPy array, depending on whether it has been loaded into Dask or not: